Thomas Circle Singers

 Thomas Circle Singers (TCS) is an independent chamber chorus located in Washington, D.C.
 It donates concert ticket proceeds to nonprofit organizations.
-TCS has raised over $100,000 for various Washington D.C.-based charitable causes, including Thrive DC, the Wendt Center for Loss and Healing, and Calvary Women's Services.
+TCS has raised over $200,000 for various Washington D.C.–based charitable causes, including Thrive DC, the Wendt Center for Loss and Healing, Calvary Women's Services, Art Enables, Freeminds Book Club, and Project Create.

 The group was founded in 1976 with the support of Luther Place Memorial Church, and is currently located at National City Christian Church on Thomas Circle in Washington, D.C.
-TCS was named Washingtonian of the Year 2000 by Washingtonian Magazine and artistic director James Kreger was honored in 2001 with WETA-FM’s Hometown Hero award.
+TCS was named Washingtonian of the Year 2000 by Washingtonian Magazine and former artistic director, James Kreger, was honored in 2001 with WETA-FM’s Hometown Hero award.